 Your future career

-There’s high demand for operating department practitioners within the UK.
-After graduation you’ll be well-placed to apply for a job within an operating department in NHS trusts, independent sector hospitals, or private medical sales companies, or you could continue your research in academia.
+There’s a national shortage of ODPs, for the foreseeable future, therefore there’s a high demand for operating department practitioners within the UK.
+After graduation you’ll be well-placed to apply for a job within an operating department in NHS trusts, independent sector hospitals, private medical sales companies, organ transplant teams, or you could continue your research in academia.